ownport/my-notes/devel/redis.md

 Other features include a simple check-and-set mechanism, pub/sub and configuration settings to make Redis behave like a cache.

+## Messaging via RedisRPC

+The [PUBLISH](http://redis.io/commands/subscribe) and [SUBSCRIBE](http://redis.io/commands/publish) commands enable you to do quick messaging and communication between processes.

+The way it works is simple:

+ - SUBSCRIBE will listen to a channel
+ - PUBLISH allows you to push a message into a channel

+Those two commands are all you need to build a messaging system with Redis.

 ## Links

  - [Redis Pub/Sub…how does it work?](http://robots.thoughtbot.com/post/6325247416/redis-pub-sub-how-does-it-work)